HOW AP IS GENERATED

 - Remove a debuff from someone else of your alliance who then kills a target.
 Does the debuff removal equate to a percentage of the healing done, and what percentage of their AP did you get?

-Then, for each of the above, you also have to consider (and find out) for the beneficial activities (healing, shielding, synergies, buffing, or removing a debuff from a non-grouped same-faction player), how long after you apply them will the link from you to the other player last.
+For each of the above, you should also consider (and test) for the beneficial activities (healing, shielding, synergies, buffing, or removing a debuff from a non-grouped same-faction player), how long after you apply them will the link from you to the other player last.
 It may be solely for the kill in question, it may be for a period of time (perhaps until they exit combat), or it may be for a particular range (from one end of the bridge to the other).

-You also have to consider which skills, abilities, synergies, buffs, and debuff removals can apply to people who are not in your group, and when they are performed, do you gain a percentage of the player on whom you cast, or are you treated (for the purposes of AP gains) as an equal member of that player’s group (even if that player is part of a full 24 player group).
+There are some skills, abilities, synergies, buffs, and debuff removals that can apply to people who are not in your group, and when they are performed, you gain a percentage of the credit for the player on whom you cast, or you may be treated (for the purposes of AP gains) as an equal member of that player’s group (even if that player is part of a full 24 player group).
 If that latter, then a new series of tests need to be performed per the paragraph above related to how long will the link from you to the other group last.
-Another very important consideration for situations where multiple conditions apply, and you gain links to multiple groups who both participate in a kill.
-In that case, is it possible that you can double-dip in the AP gains and be considered as a full member of multiple groups gaining AP for both netting you more AP than you would normally get for your own contribution.
+Another very important consideration for situations where multiple conditions apply, and you gain links to multiple groups who both participate in a kill – in that case, it may be possible that you can double-dip in the AP gains and be considered as a full member of multiple groups gaining AP for both netting you more AP than you would normally get for your own contribution.
 This situation is most likely a bug, and you should report it if you find one that is working.

-If anyone would like to discuss AP farming techniques, I’m happy to do so in Discord (see the links on the main page).
+If anyone would like to discuss AP farming techniques (or anything relevant), I’m happy to do so in Discord.